Full API Integration

 <span style="font-size: 11pt; font-family: Arial, sans-serif; color: #000000; background-color: transparent; font-weight: bold; font-style: normal; font-variant: normal; white-space-collapse: preserve;">Currency</span>

-Card approvals are created in the currency of the account / balance.
-The currency does not need to be provided separately when creating an approval, because it is inherited from the selected account / balance.
+Cards entity are created in the currency of the account / balance.
+The currency does not need to be provided separately when creating a card, because it is inherited from the selected account / balance.

 Each account can have only one currency.
 Transactions may still be performed in other currencies, depending on the card configuration and transaction rules.